 Give guests a taste of your hotel before they check in with pre-arrival services.
-The on-site concierge team, such as the one at Villa Punto de Vista in Costa Rica, help select room amenities, book excursions, schedule spa services and much more all before the guest arrives.
+The front office team help select room amenities, book excursions, schedule spa services, and much more all before the guest arrives.
 When guests are aware of what's available, they are more likely to make upgrades.
-With pre-arrival services, hotels can communicate with guests, weeks ahead of their check-in date.
+With pre-arrival services, hotels can communicate with guests weeks ahead of their check-in date.

 7. Create a sense of urgency